 The International Tribunal for the Rights of Nature was created by the Global Alliance for the Rights of Nature in January 2014.
 The Tribunal has been created as a permanent tribunal and it will hear cases from around the world on an ongoing basis.
 The Tribunal was created by leaders of the Rights of Nature movement in response to concerns that current national and international legal systems do not protect the natural world.
 The Tribunal aims to create a forum for people from all around the world to give a voice to protest the destruction of the Earth—destruction that is often sanctioned by Governments and Corporations—and to make recommendations about Earth’s protection and restoration.
 The Tribunal also has a strong focus on enabling indigenous people to share their unique concerns and solutions about land, water and culture with the global community.

-In 2016, AELA created a permanent Rights of Nature Tribunal for Australia.
+In 2016, AELA created the Australian Peoples' Tribunal (APT) for Community and Nature's Rights, a permanent civil society institution for Australia.
 This Tribunal is a Regional Chapter of the International Rights of Nature Tribunal.

 Rights of Nature Tribunal, Bay Area, California (USA)